dmitrykolchev/FFMpeg.Net/README.md

 **Languages and Frameworks**

-TerraFX uses C# as its primary development language and .NET Core as our primary target framework.
+FFMpeg.Net uses C# as its primary development language and .NET as our primary target framework.